hritobroto/Robocon_Summer-20/README.md

 bigger than the bot.
 Code a solution for the same which has to be demonstrated at the end of vacation.

+#### MQTT
+MQTT is a communication protocol which is extremely powerful and versatile implemented in Python.
+Document the following:
+* Implementation
+* Working
+##### Bonus Task
+Implement the aforementioned Calculator program using MQTT.
+Note: This task carries bonus points for solving it